 We respect the fact that people have strong ethical objections to the use of animals in scientific procedures.
 We have legislated so experimentation on animals is only permitted when there is no alternative research technique and the expected benefits outweigh any possible adverse effects.
+The Government is committed to the replacement, reduction, and refinement the use of animals in research - the “3Rs”.

 The Home Office issues licences under the Animals (Scientific Procedures) Act 1986.
 We authorise: